socfortress/LINUX-DETECT-UNAUTHORIZED-CRON-JOBS-COPILOT-ACTION/README.md

-## Detect Unauthorized CronJobs
+## Detect-Unauthorized-CronJobs.sh

 This script scans for suspicious cron jobs and systemd timers that reference non-standard paths, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.

 ### Overview

-The `Detect-Unauthorized-CronJobs` script identifies potential unauthorized or suspicious cron jobs and systemd timers by analyzing their configurations for references to non-standard directories.
+The `Detect-Unauthorized-CronJobs.sh` script identifies potential unauthorized or suspicious cron jobs and systemd timers by analyzing their configurations for references to non-standard directories.
 It outputs results in a standardized JSON format suitable for active response workflows.

 ### Script Details